junli7/bloonsSchool/README.md

 Game Logic and Update Methods:

-    Implement the core game mechanics, including movement, targeting, attacking, and state transitions These methods are typically called repeatedly within the game loop
+    Implement the core game mechanics, including movement, targeting, attacking, and state transitions These methods are called repeatedly within the game loop

 Drawing and Rendering Methods: